qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 The Single Symbol Renderer is used to render all features of the layer using a single user-defined symbol.
-The properties, which can be adjusted in the :guilabel:`Style` menu, depend partially on the type of layer, but all types share the following dialog structure.
+The properties, which can be adjusted in the `Style` menu, depend partially on the type of layer, but all types share the following dialog structure.
 In the top-left part of the menu, there is a preview of the current symbol to be rendered.
 On the right part of the menu, there is a list of symbols already defined for the current style, prepared to be used